Word Affect Intensities: Related Work

 \section{Related Work}

-Psychologists have argued that some emotions are more basic than others \cite{Ekman92,Plutchik80,Parrot01,frijda1988laws}.\footnote{However, they disagree on which emotions (and how many) should be classified as basic emotions---some propose 6, some 8, some 20, and so on.} Thus, most work on capturing word--emotion associations has focused on a handful of emotions, especially since manually annotating for a large number of emotions is arduous.
-In this project, the goal is to create an affect intensity lexicon for the eight emotions emotions: anger, fear, joy, sadness, disgust, trust, anticipation, and surprise.
-These are the eight emotions considered to be most basic by \cite{Plutchik80}.
-The eight emotions include the six emotions considered most basic by \cite{Ekman92}, as well as trust and anticipation.
+Psychologists have argued that some emotions are more basic than others \cite{Ekman92,Plutchik80,frijda1988laws,Parrot01}.\footnote{However, they disagree on which emotions (and how many) should be classified as basic emotions---some propose 6, some 8, some 20, and so on.} Thus, most work on capturing word--emotion associations has focused on a handful of emotions, especially since manually annotating for a large number of emotions is arduous.
+In this project, we focus on four emotions common among the many proposals for basic emotions \cite{Plutchik80,Ekman92,Parrot01}: anger, fear, joy, and sadness.

-There is a large body of work on creating valence or sentiment lexicons, including the General Inquirer \cite{Stone66}, ANEW \cite{nielsen2011new,bradley1999affective}, MPQA \cite{Wiebe05}, and norms lexicon by \citet{warriner2013norms}.
+There is a large body of work on creating valence or sentiment lexicons, including the General Inquirer \cite{Stone66}, ANEW \cite{nielsen2011new,bradley1999affective}, MPQA \cite{Wiebe05}, NRC VAD Lexicon by \cite{Mohammad-NRC-Norms}, and the lexicon by \newcite{warriner2013norms}.
 The work on creating lexicons for categorical emotions such as joy, sadness, fear, etc, is comparatively small.
 WordNet Affect Lexicon \cite{StrapparavaV04} has a few hundred words annotated with the emotions they evoke.\footnote{http://wndomains.fbk.eu/wnaffect.html} It was created by manually identifying the emotions of a few seed words and then marking all their WordNet synonyms as having the same emotion.
 The NRC Emotion Lexicon was created by crowdsourcing and it includes entries for about 14,000 words and eight Plutchik emotions \cite{MohammadT13,MohammadT10}.\footnote{http://www.purl.org/net/saif.mohammad/research} It also includes entries for positive and negative sentiment.